ipspace/netlab/docs/install.md

 ```

 (package)=
-## Installing *netlab* Package
+## Installing Python Package

-To install *netlab* on a system that already has the low-level tools installed, use `python3 -m pip install netlab`.
+To install *netlab* on a system that already has the low-level tools installed, use `python3 -m pip install networklab`.
 The installation process will install all prerequisite Python packages and create the **netlab** command.

 If you want to get the latest development code or if you want to participate in *netlab* development, [clone the GitHub repository](install/clone.md).